rikuu/Gap2Seq/README.txt

     mkdir build;  cd build;  cmake ..;  make

-The main script Gap2Seq.sh and the binaries Gap2Seq, GapMerger and GapCutter can then be found in the build directory.
+The main script Gap2Seq and the binaries Gap2Seq-core, GapMerger, GapCutter and ReadFilter can then be found in the build directory.

 -----
 Usage
 -----

-Gap2Seq.sh [parameters]
+Gap2Seq [parameters]

 Required parameters:
 -scaffolds <FASTA/Q file>    scaffolds to be gap filled